 I glanced around and saw nothing.
 So I glanced upward, looking for ductwork.
 Nothing.
 Radiant, perhaps?
-I looked down at the cracked linoleum and knew that the only pipes under this floor would be sewer lines, and probably cracked ones.
+I looked down at the cracked linoleum and knew that the only pipes under this floor would be the sewer lines, and probably cracked ones.

-“There’s no heating system in this house.”
+“There is no heating system in this house.”

 “Oh, don't be ridiculous, Dad.
 There has to be a heating system.
-This is the twenty-first century.
+This is the Twenty-First century.
 All houses have heating systems!”

 “Oh, Dad, don’t worry about it.
 I’ll ask the landlord.”

 I looked over at some wires that were sticking out of a crack in the plaster wall.
 “I’ll bet he’s going to show up with some electric space heaters on the first cold day,” I said.
 “Who’s paying the electric bill on this place?”